-The philosophy program provides a thorough grounding in the three main areas of philosophy (history, value theory, and reasoning/epistemology), as well as a four-course specialization within philosophy.
+The Bachelor of Science in Philosophy program provides a thorough grounding in the three main areas of philosophy - history, value theory, and reasoning/epistemology, as well as a four-course specialization within philosophy.
 The program concludes with a senior thesis integrating philosophy with a field of application.

 - Bachelor of Science

 - Approximately 18 students are enrolled in the program.

 Cooperative Education & Experiential Education Component

 Salary Information*BS: $38,000 $31,700 – $47,167

 *Statistics from the Nat’l Assn. of Colleges & Employers (NACE) for Spring 2016 graduates.

 Student Skills & Capabilities